lvllvl/leetCodeSolution/README.md

 <img width="403" height="500" src="images/azboard.png">
 </p>

-As the title suggests we should think of the alphabet as a board.
-We use the string target as a reference for the letters we need to find in the list board.

 ### <ins>Goal:</ins>

 ```
 board = [ 'abcde', 'fghij', 'klmno', 'pqrst', 'uvwxy', 'z' ]
 target = 'leet'
 ```
 Target acts as a reference for the letters we must find on the alphabet board.
-Each time we start at 'a' and begin our search.
+For each target we start at 'a' and begin our search.
 Our goal is to find every letter from target on the board.
-As we find each letter we must track the directions we take along the way, e.g., Down, Down, Left, Right, etc.
+As we find each letter we must record the directions we take along the way, e.g., Down, Down, Left, Right, etc.

 <ins>Example 1:</ins>
-Here's an example of what is expected of us.
+Here's an example of what inputs and outputs are expected from us.
 ```
 Input: target = "leet"
 Output: "DDR!UURRR!!DDD!"